 What are legal AI tools?

-Legal AI tools are software platforms that use artificial intelligence — typically large language models (LLMs) trained or fine-tuned on legal content — to automate or accelerate tasks lawyers traditionally do by hand.
+Legal AI tools are software platforms that use artificial intelligence, typically large language models trained or fine-tuned on legal content, to automate or accelerate tasks lawyers traditionally do by hand.
 The core categories:

-- Contract drafting AI — generates first drafts, suggests next clauses, and benchmarks language (Spellbook, LegesGPT, Harvey).
+- Contract drafting AI: generates first drafts, suggests next clauses, and benchmarks language (Spellbook, LegesGPT, Harvey); see how to generate contracts and legal documents with AI for the workflow.

-The best modern tools combine several categories.
-The platforms below were chosen because they lead in at least one category — and a few cover most of them in a single subscription.
+The best modern tools combine several categories, and a few cover most of them in a single subscription.

 How we ranked these tools